bitcointranscripts/bitcointranscripts/adopting-bitcoin/2022/how-to-get-started-contributing-sustainably-to-bitcoin-core.md

 It took me literally, back then, one year to be funded.
 Thank you to Jack Dorsey who created Square Crypto, now since renamed Spiral.
 I didn't actually do anything to get a grant.
-I was showing proof of work and after a while people will push grantees to you, I suppose nowadays you can apply for grants with a project.
+You are just showing proof of work and after a while people will push grantees to...
+I suppose nowadays you can apply for grants with a project.
 But I never had a project.
 My only project was to review and to contribute and to fix things that I saw.
 I never had a project dropped into my lap.
-Like I'm going to implement this, I'm going to do fedimint, or I'm going to do you know payjoin, or joinmarket or bip324 implementation or bip155 implementation.
+Like I'm going to implement this, I'm going to do fedimint, or I'm going to do you know payjoin, or joinmarket or BIP324 implementation or BIP155 implementation.
 I never had anything like that.
 All I did was review and basically do the things that no one else wanted to do, but that needed to be done, like reviewing and testing and fixing things.
 And after a while, that worked.